gainwell-ohio/spbm/docs/UPDL and Supporting Documents/Endocrine_Agents/diabetes_insulin.md

     - For non-preferred extended-release formulations: must provide documentation of an inadequate clinical response with its immediate release formulation (if available)
     - For non-preferred brand names that have preferred generics: must provide documentation of an inadequate clinical response or allergy to two or more generic labelers (if available)

+Addtional Criteria for Tempo Pen's noted:

+- Must have had an inaqequate clinical response or documentation of medical necessity beyond convenience for why teh patient cannot use the corresponding FlexPens or Kwik Pens

 ### Inhaled Insulin (Afrezza)

 Additional Inhaled Insulin (Afrezza) Criteria